VickyShu/Recipes-Rating-Prediction/_site/README.md

 <iframe src="assets/fig_num_rating.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/fig_average_user_rating.html" width=800 height=600 frameBorder=0></iframe> -->

-`recipe_average_rating`: For the average rating of a recipe, we want to examine if a recipe with higher rating would receive a higher rating from people.

 `recipe_num_ratings`: For the number of ratings for each recipe, we want to study whether a recipe with a higher number of ratings possibly tends to receive higher ratings from people.

 `user_average_rating`: For the user's average rating, we want to check if a person tends to give a higher rating just because he habitually gives high scores.

-`minutes`: For the minutes, we want to see if a higher rating recipe needs more time to prepare generally.

 ## Fairness Analysis